rydmike/flex_color_picker/README.md

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/FCP-9.png?raw=true" alt="Picker 9"/>

 The `TextStyle` of the color code display and entry field can be changed with `colorCodeTextStyle`.
-It defaults to `Theme.of(context).textTheme.bodyText2`, if not defined.
+It defaults to `Theme.of(context).textTheme.bodyMedium`, if not defined.
 There is also a separate style for the color code prefix that can be changed with `colorCodePrefixStyle`, if not defined it defaults to the same style as `colorCodeTextStyle`.